Summer Hydration 101: What Most People Get Wrong (and How to Get It Right)

 HAP Senior Vice President, Chief Medical Officer

-But staying hydrated is one of the most important things you can do to keep your energy up, your mind sharp and your body running smoothly—especially when the heat really kicks in.
-At HAP, we care about your everyday health, so I wanted to share a few simple, real-life tips to help you stay on top of hydration and avoid the sneaky signs of dehydration this season.
+Staying hydrated is one of the most important things you can do to keep your energy up, your mind sharp and your body running smoothly — especially when the heat really kicks in.
+At HAP, we care about your everyday health, so I wanted to share a few simple, real-life tips to help you stay ahead of dehydration this season.

 How Much Water Should You Drink?